I just spent two weeks in New Zealand.

 The city of Rotorua on the North Island was a prominent destination while planning the trip because we wanted to experience the Māori culture.
 We attended a Haka and they attempted (in vain) to teach me the moves.
 As a result, I want to create some type of war dance for a NPC or group of monsters in my campaign to horrify and dazzle the party!
 It could be boring for the party to fight another group of orcs, but if the DM creates a 30-second war dance for the orcs like the Haka to lead up to the encounter – suddenly the DM has the players’ attention!
 Plus, a DM should earn incredible style points for the effort alone!
 If you need a lesson, then watch the consultant for the All Blacks, New Zealand’s Rugby Team, and try to muster just 1/1,000,000th the intensity.

 The landscape around Rotorua is unlike anything I have ever seen before – a misty rainforest featuring bubbling mud pools and lakes of colors so brilliant they appear dyed.
 The pictures below are not altered in any way, and do not serve the colors justice.
 The lakes seemed to have been poured out of a fluorescent marker.
 The entire region smelled strongly of sulfur, which actually woke me up several times the first night before my body adjusted to the scent.
-The best way I can describe the area was that it was otherworldly.
+The best word to describe the area is otherworldly.

 A short flight to the South Island led us to Christchurch, where we picked up a rental car.
 We had a two-hour drive to our next destination, Hanmer Springs, but the drive alone was exciting.
 The countryside of New Zealand is simply ridiculous in terms of beauty.
 The few roads that disrupt the countryside slither along rolling hills, mountains and cliffs.
 They are the type of roads featured in commercials for sports cars and other high-performance vehicles.
 For approximately 10 days, we drove our rented car around the South Island and each drive was breathtaking.